 Of course, there are also the usual necessities, such as a study, multiple bedrooms, living rooms, and a dining room fit for entertaining.
 All of the rooms, however, are far from ordinary.
 Each has its own character, style, and absolutely unique décor.
 Keep scrolling to take a look inside the artsy home that's brimming with cozy details and eclectic touches.

 Here, the undeniably cool couple sits in their startlingly light-filled study, a detail that's a bit of an anomaly for a home located in Brooklyn.
 "The light is beautiful and the rooms feel airy because the ceilings are unusually high," Gyllenhaal explains.
 The couple credits this facet of the home for their ability to properly display the wide array of art that they've collected over the years, which AD writer Julie Vadnal describes as "an eclectic mix."

 In addition to the pieces found in this room, a walk through the entire home would reveal works by Matthew Barney, Yelena Yemchuk, Louise Bourgeois, and Jon Serl, no to mention a special piece painted by Sarsgaard's own grandfather and signed sheet music from jazz composer Ornette Coleman.
 With a collection like this, it's no wonder how the couple ended up in a home with high enough ceilings and the right amount of Southern exposure to create a well-lit space in the middle of the city.

 A full view of the study reveals even more striking details.
 The room is bursting with color, patterns, and delicate décor pieces all enhanced by the bright light that easily streams in through the tall window on the far side of the space.
 A minimal, white desk sits on top of a bold, red rug adorned in an intricate pattern.
-The red hue of the rugs stands in stark contrast to the mint green fireplace and complementary teal lounge chair that offers a midcentury modern feel.
+The red hue of the rugs stands in stark contrast to the mint green fireplace and complimentary teal lounge chair that offers a midcentury modern feel.